 Fabulous design comes in all shapes and sizes, and big budgets aren’t always the precise formula for impeccable style.
 Often times great design comes from a point of inspiration that lies in working with what you have and turning any small space of shelter or retreat into something special.
 Though design is not an endeavor where one size fits all, I have found a few ways to make the creative process designing a space that results in a beautiful room and a happy client.
 Its all about the mix: working with what you have, integrating what you love, mixing high and low budget finds, and balancing instant gratification with items that are worth the wait.

-This is why I am thrilled to be working with Decorist as one of their Elite designers.
+This is why I love working with Decorist as one of their designers.
 As much as I like getting my hands and mind around a full renovation project, I have to admit that I love an instant room transformation as much as the next girl.
 The Decorist platform allows me to help anyone take their space to the next level with the expertise of a designer and a click of a button.
 In honor of this new partnership, I decided to do a bit of thinking outside of the box, and transform a space that many people might not give a second look, a vintage Dodge van (sourced from Clubhouse Caravan).
 With summer on the the mind, maybe I was inspired by being on the move, but with style.

 Photo Credit: Colleen Donaldson